hiimnhan/introduction-to-game-theory/chpt1-introduction.typ

+#import emoji: pencil, excl

+#pencil This is my notes and exercise answers on the book Introduction to Game Theory by Martin J. Osborne.
+Some exercise answers are from The Solution manual for An Introduction to Game Theory by the author himself.
+I am not that smart.
+Most parts are from the book

+Emoji indicators:
+- My comments will be mark #pencil
+- What I think is important will be marked #excl
 = Introduction
 == What is game theory?
 Game Theory aims to help us understand situations in which decision-makers interact.
 It can be firms competing for business, bidders competing in an auction, couple decide which concerts to attend,...
 It is everywhere
 == Theory of rational choice
 The theory is based on a model with two components: a set $A$ consisting of all the actions that, under some circumstances, are available to the decision-maker, and a specification of the decision-maker's preferences.
 === Actions